krovs/oscp-notes/docs/20_ad_lateral_mov.md

 **Requirements**:

-- an SMB connection through the firewall (commonly port 445)
+- An SMB connection through the firewall (commonly port 445).
-- the Windows File and Printer Sharing feature to be enabled
+- The Windows File and Printer Sharing feature must be enabled.
-- the admin share called **ADMIN$** to be available
+- The admin share called **ADMIN$** must be available.

 ```shell
 # psexec